savi-dev/devi/README.md

 (You can select the unzipped vdi file when you create a VM)
 * Set RAM to 2048MB, and set networking to NAT mode
 * Turn VM on and login to it: username: ubuntu, password:reverse
+* Change the keyboard setting from Italian to English.
+(System Settings->Keyboard Layout).

 ### Install Git